Back to District of Columbia

 Plain English Breakdown

-This bill aims to improve protections for home care workers in the District of Columbia by including them under minimum wage and overtime laws.
+This bill changes D.C. law to ensure home care workers and domestic workers are included in the definition of an employee for minimum wage and overtime protections.

 What This Bill Does

-• Defines a 'home care worker' as someone who provides health services, personal care, supervision, or companionship in private homes.
+• Defines a home care worker as someone providing direct personal care, supervision, health-related services, or companionship in private homes.

 Who It Names or Affects

-• Home care workers providing services to seniors and individuals with disabilities or chronic illnesses
+• Home care workers who provide care to individuals with disabilities, chronic illnesses, or age-related limitations.

 Terms To Know

-An individual who provides health services, personal care, supervision, or companionship to people with disabilities, chronic illnesses, or age-related limitations at home.
+An employed individual who provides direct personal care, supervision, health-related services, or companionship to people with disabilities, chronic illnesses, or age-related limitations in a private home.

 Limits and Unknowns